Stardew Valley Luau Guide

 One of the nice, and lesser important, if I am honest, aspects of the Luau is that it is a chance to chat with all of the residents of Pelican Town!

-Normally, what I like to do is chat to everyone in attendance before I put anything in the Soup because once you do, the event will begin, and the cutscene will trigger, following which the festival ends and you arrive back at home.
+Normally, what I like to do is chat with everyone in attendance before I put anything in the Soup because once you do, the event will begin, and the cutscene will trigger, following which the festival ends, and you arrive back at home.

 FAQs